JingMatrix/ChromeXt/README.md

 ## Usage

 Currently, this project requires **Xposed framework** installed.
-However, it is possible to make Xposed framework as optional dependency.
+However, it is possible to make Xposed framework optional.
 See related progress in the `Development plans` section.

 You can try the following implements of it, depending on your Android version or whether having root enabled: